Radish Vegetable Seeds Packet

 ~4,000 Years Ago

-Radish first cultivated in Southeast Asia or the eastern Mediterranean — botanical historians debate the exact origin.
-Wild forms of Raphanus raphanistrum (wild radish) are found in both regions.
-Ancient Egyptians grew radishes extensively before the construction of the pyramids — hieroglyphic records from approximately 2,780 BCE document radish cultivation alongside garlic and onion.
+Radish (Raphanus sativus) was first cultivated in Southeast Asia or the eastern Mediterranean -- botanical historians debate the exact origin.
+Ancient Egyptians grew radishes extensively before the construction of the pyramids, with hieroglyphic records from approximately 2,780 BCE documenting radish cultivation alongside garlic and onion.

 Ancient Greece & Rome

-Greeks valued radish highly — Theophrastus described multiple varieties.
+Greeks valued radish highly -- Theophrastus described multiple varieties.
 Roman agriculturalist Columella documented several cultivars in the 1st century CE.
 Greek physician Dioscorides recommended radishes for digestive complaints.
-Romans used radish for both food and as a medicinal plant.

 Han Dynasty (~200 BCE)